Kankakee Fish and Wildlife Area

 The wildlife area is a remnant of the Grand Kankakee Marsh.
 The Grand Kankakee Marsh was known worldwide for its waterfowl.
 Stories are told of skies blackened by the wings of countless numbers of ducks and geese.

 Hunting

 Kankakee Fish & Wildlife Area has hunting opportunities for deer, turkey, waterfowl, small-game, and furbearers.
 Call or see staff for more information.

 Fishing

 The Kankakee Fish & Wildlife Area has two boat ramps.
 One in English Lake (juncture of the Yellow and Kankakee Rivers and the other on the Kankakee at Indiana State Road 39.
 Common fish caught in the Kankakee River include; Large mouth and Small mouth Bass, catfish, and Northern Pike.
 Common fish in the Yellow River are; Small mouth Bass, catfish, and Walleye.
-The most common fish that live in the ditches are the bowfin which can often be caught on topwater lures.
+The most common fish that live in the swampy ditches adjacent to the rivers are the bowfin which can often be caught on spinnerbaits or topwater lures.

 Wildlife Watching

 The area consist of 4095 acre of riparian woodlands, wetlands, marsh and farm land.
 A variety of birds can be seen in the area, including: wild turkey, ducks, geese, other waterfowl, hawks, owls, osprey, bald eagle and a wide variety of neo-tropical species.